WarwickRSE/HPC4DS/README.md

 # How to Use these Materials

 These snippets are intended to support the material for study.
-Look for the mentions in Warwick-Blue within the pdf instructions.
+Look for the mentions in <span style="color:#00407A"><b>Warwick-Blue </b></span> within the pdf instructions.

 To run these, you will need either Jupyter, or Python depending.
 We use Python 3.5.
 The scripts assume you are on a system which provides /usr/bin/env and refers to Python-3 as python3.